-- Ensuring that volunteers/students and parents/guardians are adequately supervised at all times and that the health, safety and wellbeing of children at the service is protected. - Ensuring that volunteers/students and parents/guardians are not left with sole supervision of individual children or groups of children. - Ensuring that parents/guardians of a child attending the service can enter the service premises at any time that the child is being educated and cared for, except where this may pose a risk to the safety of children or staff, or conflict with any duty of the Approved Provider, Nominated Supervisor or staff members under the law. - Ensuring that the staff record contains information for all volunteers/students attending the service with details of name, address, date of birth, days and hours of participation and details of the Working with Children Check (National Regulation 149).
+- Ensuring that volunteers/students and parents/guardians are adequately supervised at all times and that the health, safety and wellbeing of children at the service is protected. - Ensuring that volunteers/students and parents/guardians are not left with sole supervision of individual children or groups of children. - Ensuring that parents/guardians of a child attending the service can enter the service premises at any time that the child is being educated and cared for, except where this may pose a risk to the safety of children or staff, or conflict with any duty of the Approved Provider, Nominated Supervisor or staff members under the law - Ensure that all volunteers and students are advised of the existence of and application of the current child protection law in NSW and understand their obligations they hold under that law. - Ensuring that the staff record contains information for all volunteers/students attending the service with details of name, address, date of birth, days and hours of participation and details of the Working with Children Check (National Regulation 149).

-- Provide supervision, guidance and advice to ensure adherence to the policy at the times. - Ensuring that volunteers/students and parents/guardians are adequately supervised at all times and that the health and safety and wellbeing of children at the service are protected. - Ensuring that volunteers/students and parents/guardians are adequately supervised at all times, and that the health, safety and wellbeing of children at the service is protected. - Ensuring that volunteers/students and parents/guardians are not left with sole supervision of individual children or group of children. - Ensuring no student/volunteer changes nappies unsupervised. - Ensuring induction records are maintained for students/volunteers. - Providing volunteers/students and parent/guardians with access to all service policies and procedures. - Ensuring that volunteers/students and parents/guardians comply with the national Regulations and all service policies and procedures.
+- Provide supervision, guidance and advice to ensure adherence to the policy at the times. - Ensuring that volunteers/students and parents/guardians are adequately supervised at all times and that the health and safety and wellbeing of children at the service are protected. - Ensuring that volunteers/students and parents/guardians are adequately supervised at all times, and that the health, safety and wellbeing of children at the service is protected. - Ensuring that volunteers/students and parents/guardians are not left with sole supervision of individual children or group of children. - Must take all reasonable steps to ensure that a person with a prohibition notice does not participate at the service - Ensuring no student/volunteer changes nappies unsupervised. - Ensuring induction records are maintained for students/volunteers. - Providing volunteers/students and parent/guardians with access to all service policies and procedures. - Ensuring that volunteers/students and parents/guardians comply with the national Regulations and all service policies and procedures. - Ensure no student/volunteer/visitor takes any photos, videos or recordings within the service.

 - Have open communication with work experience student and volunteers along with their practicum teachers. - Support students and volunteers with the needs of their placement wherever necessary.
 Share any knowledge or experience necessary for their placement.
-Offer feedback wherever necessary being respectful and honest at all times. - Complying with the requirements that volunteers/students and parents/guardians are adequately supervised at all times, and that the health, safety and wellbeing of children at the service is protected. - Never put volunteers or students in a compromising situation that could jeopardise their qualification or put the service in a breach. - Complying with the requirements that volunteers/students and parents/guardians are not left with sole supervision of individual children or groups of children. - Enabling parents/guardians of children attending the service premises at any time the child is being educated and cared for, except where this poses a risk to the safety of children and/or staff. - Encouraging the participation and involvement of parents/guardians at the service.
+Offer feedback wherever necessary being respectful and honest at all times. - Complying with the requirements that volunteers/students and parents/guardians are adequately supervised at all times, and that the health, safety and wellbeing of children at the service is protected. - Never put volunteers or students in a compromising situation that could jeopardise their qualification or put the service in a breach.

+- Complying with the requirements that volunteers/students and parents/guardians are not left with sole supervision of individual children or groups of children. - Enabling parents/guardians of children attending the service premises at any time the child is being educated and cared for, except where this poses a risk to the safety of children and/or staff. - Encouraging the participation and involvement of parents/guardians at the service. - All students/volunteers/visitors are signed into the service maintaining an accurate record of attendance - All student/volunteers/visitors are accurately identified prior to access to the service. - Ensure no student/volunteer/visitor takes any photos, videos or recordings within the service.

-Responsibilities of the Student/Volunteer
+Responsibilities of the Student/Volunteer/Visitors